scaldings/streamtape-api-python/README.md

 Streamtape is a service used for storing media with size up to 15GB.

 ## Getting started
-To use the API, you will need a Streamtape account and the API credentials.
-You can get those at from https://streamtape.com/accpanel#accsettings Here is the list of functions you can use with this API:
+To use the API, you will need a Streamtape account and the API credentials.\n You can get those at from https://streamtape.com/accpanel#accsettings\n Here is the list of functions you can use with this API:

 ## Account